zhujie358/ObjectTracking/hw/measure/readme.md

 ### Overview
 The point of the delta frame is generate a position for the object in the frame.
 The goal of this experiment to develop two Verilog modules:

-1. measure.v : Takes in the delta frame and generates an (x,y) coordinate marking the center of the object in the frame.
+1. measure_position.v : Takes in the delta frame and generates an (x,y) coordinate marking the center of the object in the frame.
-2. draw_pt.v : Takes in the pixels prior to the VGA controller and changes the color to red if it matches an (x,y) input.
+2. color_position.v : Takes in the pixels prior to the VGA controller and changes the color to red if it matches an (x,y) input.

-These modules will be verified in hardware, and simulation if necessary.
+These modules will be verified in hardware.

 ### Hardware Used
 1. Altera DE2 board